motion/orbit/projects/blog/src/pages/update-one/index.md

 _Note: this is for early insiders, please don't share the link.
 I'll go into some more detailed product and distribution plans._

 I'm really excited to start talking about Orbit.
-It's been an intense few years of development so it feels great to put it into the world.
+It's under intense development for a while now, so it feels great to put it into the world.

 First, the good stuff.
 An early build is now [available for download](/releases).
 We've pushed hard to get it to usable for feedback, but be warned it's alpha quality.

 ---

-So... what is Orbit?
+I'd like to introduce Orbit.
 Let's start with a story:

 You read, write, email, chat, document, and ticket... from Slack to Jira, GDocs to Github.
-Your knowledge is distributed and your wiki and intranet portal are out of date -- they're another source of truth, a cumbersome point of interaction, and yet more infrastructure to maintain.
+Your knowledge is distributed across many services and internal wiki's and portals don't keep up -- they're another source of truth, a cumbersome point of interaction, and more infrastructure to maintain.

-There's a trend that's happening that feels wrong.
-I think it's best explained by the gap between the sci-fi interfaces we've seen for decades in media contrasted with the reality of how we work today.
+There's a trend that's happening in our world, and it's preventing us from staying on top of whats going on in our companies and in our digital lives.
+Before going into detail, I think it's actually best explained by the gap between the sci-fi interfaces we dream of in film and TV, contrasted with the reality of how we work today.

 > We wanted [sci-fi interfaces](https://www.youtube.com/watch?v=PJqbivkm0Ms), instead we got 100 browser tabs.